Skip to content

 2. If a RHS action of one rule creates a WME element using a variable and a LHS condition tests that that element is a specific value, then the identity of the action’s variables is literalized and mapped to the NULL identity.
 Because the condition requires that the rule that created the matched WME to have a specific constant, literal value, the action’s variable must have that same value.
 Otherwise, it would not have created something that matched the condition.

 Identities are the basis of nearly every mechanism in explanation-based chunking.
 EBC’s identity analysis algorithm, which is a fairly complicated process, determines all shared identities in an explanation trace.
-Figure 4.5 shows an explanation trace after identity analysis has been performed.
+The following figure shows an explanation trace after identity analysis has been performed.
 Elements that share an identity in the figure are colored the same.

 An explanation trace after identity analysis.